 Photograph Courtesy Peter Osborne

 Welcome to our annual report section.
 Our organization is a 501c3 corporation organized and based in Nebraska.
 Here you will find a complete report of the museum activities for the 2018-2019 period, our latest 990 filings, a list of our current board members, and a biographical sketch of our director.
 If you have any questions feel free to contact us.

-We are proud of what we have accomplished over the last year as the museum builds upon the work of previous boards, staff, and volunteers.
+We are proud of what we have accomplished over the last two years as the museum builds upon the work of previous boards, staff, and volunteers.
 That work continues with all of us looking for new ways to explore and promote the legacy of Robert Henri and also preserving the Cozad family legacy.
-We opened a major new exhibit in our Art Gallery in late 2019 called Through My Own Language: Robert Henri and His Portraits, Paintings and Sketches.
-The effort included accessioning all the pieces into our collection, tracing down the donor information and reframing and remounting about one-third of our collection of sketches.
-We have also begun reorganizing our important archives and finishing several major maintenance projects including the installation of two new HVAC systems and taking care of some other needs.
+We opened a major new exhibit in our Art Gallery in December 2019 called Through My Own Language: Robert Henri and His Portraits, Paintings and Sketches.
+The effort included accessioning all the pieces of art into our collection, tracing down the donor information, and reframing and remounting about one-third of our collection of sketches.

-In 2020 we have another busy year planned.
-The redesign of our web page has been a top priority and is now complete.
-We will be upgrading our interpretive signage in the museum, continue to work on our archives and a number of other projects as well.
 One of our most critical needs at the moment is for volunteers to help us with the many visitors who come our way from May 1 to October 31.
-We will be offering a training session this spring which includes a booklet full of information to make your job easier.
+We offered a training session in June which includes a booklet full of information to make the job easier but will offer the same session in the future for potential volunteers.
 If you are interested please feel free to email or call the museum.